 Grooming products, e.g. hairsprays, perfumes, shower gels, bubble baths

 Even such apparently harmless activities such as drying laundry indoors or buying a sofa can result in pollution of indoor air.
-New furnishings have often been made using chemicals and will emit gases for a while after you’ve bought them—this may explain why some people say the smell of new furniture makes them feel sick.
-Laundry-drying can also release potentially harmful chemicals into the air—especially if they’ve been conditioned with a scented fabric conditioner—as well as increasing humidity to the point at which airborne bacteria levels increase and mould is encouraged to grow and release spores.
+New furnishings have often been made using chemicals and will emit gases for a while after you’ve bought them.
+This may explain why some people say the smell of new furniture makes them feel sick.
+Laundry-drying can also release potentially harmful chemicals into the air.
+Especially if they’ve been conditioned with a scented fabric conditioner.
+As well as increasing humidity that can raise airborne bacteria levels and mould is encouraged to grow and release spores.

 The average person in the UK now spends around 90% of their time indoors, according to the World Health Organisation, so the quality of our indoor air matters a great deal.